 When Dom Pierre Perignon, the Benedictine monk and so called father of Champagne first experienced the joys of sparkling bubbles vibrantly frothing out of a bottle of wine he allegedly and excitedly exclaimed ‘come quickly, I am drinking the stars’.
 We can honestly relate to this statement.

 In order to complete our trio, the aim with Jewel Box was to create a wine with emphasis on richness, opulence and complexity.
 The inspiration for this style would be two of my all-time favourite Champagnes namely, Krug and Bollinger.
-The grapes were hand harvested in mid-January 2013 and gently whole bunch pressed to recover a maximum of only 550 litres per ton.
+The grapes were hand harvested towards the end of January 2017 and gently whole bunch pressed to recover a maximum of only 550 litres per ton.
 Fermentation of the Chardonnay was split between stainless steel and old French oak barrels while the Pinot Noir was only fermented in stainless steel.
 This creates the basis of complex building blocks which are critical when it comes to the final blending.
 A further technique of using a reserve portion of Chardonnay which has spent 12 months in old French barrels also adds a very interesting blending component.
-The final blend consists of 60% Chardonnay and 40% Pinot Noir.
-The wine spends a minimum of 42 months on the lees in order to develop the optimum complexity.
-Only 3,300 bottles were produced.
+The final blend consists of 70% Chardonnay and 30% Pinot Noir.
+The wine spends a minimum of 41 months on the lees in order to develop the optimum complexity.
+Only 6435 bottles were produced.

 Alc – 12%